 Minor Declaration

 CAS students: please contact CSC.Cams@nyulangone.org and include your full name and N number to declare the minor.
-All other NYU students: please declare the minor via the cross-school minor application on Albert.
-Students may also use the Minor Application in Albert to request cancellation of a CAS or cross-school minor.
+All other NYU students: please declare the minor via the Minor Application on Albert.
+Students may also use the Minor Application in Albert to request cancellation of a minor.
 For more information, please contact the CAMS adviser at CSC.Cams@nyulangone.org.

 Program Requirements